CI/CD techniques with Git and Databricks Git folders (Repos)

 Set up secrets so your code can access the Databricks workspace.
 Add the following secrets to the Github repository:

-- DEPLOYMENT_TARGET_URL: Set it to the workspace URL, but do not include the
+- DEPLOYMENT_TARGET_URL: Set this to your workspace URL.
+Do not include the

 /?o

-substring. - DEPLOYMENT_TARGET_TOKEN: Provide a Databricks Personal Access Token (PAT) value.
-You can generate a Databricks PAT by following the instructions in Configure Git credentials & connect a remote repo to Azure Databricks.
+substring. - DEPLOYMENT_TARGET_TOKEN: Set this to a Databricks Personal Access Token (PAT).
+You can generate a Databricks PAT by following the instructions in Azure Databricks personal access token authentication.

-- DEPLOYMENT_TARGET_URL: Set it to the workspace URL, but do not include the
+- DEPLOYMENT_TARGET_URL: Set this to your workspace URL.
+Do not include the

 Navigate to the Actions tab of your Git repository and click the New workflow button.
 At the top of the page, select Set up a workflow yourself and paste in this script: